This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - 1.2 milligrams iron (6 percent)

-Plantains are a solid source of carbohydrates with a low fat content, but they also provide a number of other health benefits as well.
+Plantains are a solid source of carbohydrates but are low in fat, and they also provide a number of other health benefits.
 Plus, they don’t contain any significant levels of toxins.
-(3)

 1. Great Source of Potassium

-Potassium levels also affect skeletal and smooth muscle contraction, which allows for regular digestive and muscular function.
+Research shows that potassium levels also affect skeletal and smooth muscle contraction, which allows for regular digestive and muscular function.
 It also helps regulate heart rhythm, and studies show that people who consume diets with high potassium levels tend to be at a lower risk of stroke, osteoporosis and renal disease.
-(4)

 2. Help Regulate the Digestive System

 Fiber has a profound effect on the digestive system and plays a significant role in keeping it regular.
-One cup of plantains provides almost a fifth of the fiber recommended daily, which is roughly 25–30 grams.
 As a high-fiber food, plantains add bulk to food intake, which aids digestion.

-That means, according to research from the University of Kentucky’s Department of Internal Medicine and Nutritional Sciences Program, consuming plantains is a great way to relieve constipation and provide relief from hemorrhoids and digestive conditions like diverticulitis.
-(5)
+Research conducted at the University of Kentucky’s Department of Internal Medicine and Nutritional Sciences Program suggests that consuming fibrous ingredients like ripe plantains is a great way to relieve constipation and provide relief from hemorrhoids and digestive conditions like diverticulitis.

-3. Reduce the Number of Harmful Free Radicals
+3. Help Reduce the Number of Harmful Free Radicals

 Free radicals, which are made when your body breaks down food or when you are exposed to other harmful elements like tobacco smoke or radiation, play a part in aging, diseases and cancer.
 Vitamin C is an antioxidant that fights free radical damage.

 A serving of plantains can provide over 35 percent of the vitamin C needed per day, making it one of the best vitamin C foods around.
-(7) The body can’t store vitamin C (excess is released in urine) or produce it independently, so getting the daily recommended amount is very important.
+Studies indicate that the body can’t store vitamin C (excess is released in urine) or produce it independently, so getting the daily recommended amount is very important.

 Vitamin C is one of the most powerful vitamins, as it has a hand in growing and repairing tissues all over the body.
 It’s involved in forming a protein used in making skin, tendons, ligaments and blood vessels, as well as maintaining cartilage, bones and teeth.